gicentre/litvis/documents/tutorials/elmVegaliteWalkthrough/elmVegaliteWalkthrough2.md

         enc =
             encoding
                 << position X [ pName "temp_max", pMType Quantitative, pBin [] ]
-                << position Y [ pAggregate Count, pMType Quantitative ]
+                << position Y [ pAggregate opCount, pMType Quantitative ]
     in
     toVegaLite [ seattleData, bar [], enc [] ]
 ```

-The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate Count` instead of a data field name.
+The code now contains two chained `position` encodings: one for the x-position, which is now binned, and one for the y-position which is aggregated by providing `pAggregate opCount` instead of a data field name.

 Notice again that sensible defaults are provided for the parts of the specification we didn't specify such as axis titles, colors and number of bins.